WHERE TO START

 Choosing a degree course in Archaeology is quite a daunting task - there are 49 universities and colleges that offer it; and there are so many combinations to choose from.

 You can be any age from 18 upwards.
-Depending on where you come from - United Kingdom, European Union or non-EU - there are different scales of fees.
-Typically, someone from the UK or EU will pay £3000 per year.
+Depending on where you come from - United Kingdom, European Union or non-EU - there are different scales of tuition fees.
+Typically, someone from the UK or EU will pay £9000 per year for three years, in addition to living costs.
+Most students qualify for a loan - click here for more information on student loans.

 how to choose